Skip to main content

 Salary cap

 Each team operates under a salary cap.
-The total of all player salaries on your roster cannot exceed the cap.
-You must be under the cap to set lineups, trade, or claim from waivers.
+Your cap usage is the total of all player salaries on your roster (with slot-based adjustments for practice squad and IR) plus any dead money.
+You must be under the cap to trade, claim from waivers, or update your lineup during the season.

 Default settings